 Julie Jenney returned as the Educational Programs Coordinator in 2007.
 She served in the same position at the Scott Arboretum from 1999 to 2003.
 During her time away, she was the major gifts and special projects coordinator at Descanso Gardens Guild in La Canada Flintridge, CA and Business Developer and Horticulturist at Estate Gardens by ValleyCrest in Los Angeles, CA. She holds a Bachelor of Arts from the University of Oregon, Eugene, OR and certificates in Landscape Design and Landscape Management, Nursery Management, with a major in Environmental Horticulture from College of San Mateo, CA.

-Sue MacQueen has recently joined the staff as the first campus engagement coordinator.
+Sue MacQueen joined the staff as the first campus engagement coordinator in 2017.
 Prior to coming to the Arboretum she was the executive director of University City Green in West Philadelphia for eight years.
 She also held the position of land manager at Awbury Arboretum in Germantown and was part of the horticultural staff at Meadowbrook Farms.
 She has been an ISA Certified Arborist since 2010.
 She graduated with a B.S. in Horticulture from Temple University, Ambler.

 Susan McGinley graduated with a B.S. in Horticulture from Temple University, Ambler, and a B.S. degree from Cabrini College in Radnor, PA.
 Before joining the horticulture staff at the Scott Arboretum in 2001, Susan worked as a research biologist, and gardened at Chanticleer in Wayne, PA, Smith & Hawken in Rosemont, PA; and with Laurie Humphrey’s landscape design and maintenance firm in Haverford.
 Susan completed an internship at the Tyler Arboretum in Media, PA.